Busemann functions and uniformization of Gromov hyperbolic spaces: Introduction and main results

+\br Note that Theorem \ref{z3} is not covered in the work of Butler \cite[Theorem 1.3]{Bu1} because we do not assume the space $X$ to be roughly starlike.
+Not all geodesic Gromov hyperbolic spaces are roughly starlike.
+For example, let $\mathbb{H}^2$ be the hyperbolic plane and $o\in\mathbb{H}^2$.
+Attach a sequence of segments $\{[0, n]\}_{n\in\mathbb{N}}$ to $o$ by identifying $0$ with $o$.
+Then the resulting space $Y$, endowed with the induced length metric, is not roughly starlike.

+We remark that this paper is closely related to an unpublished manuscript \cite{Z20} which is available in arXiv:2008.01399.
+The present version is indeed a reformulated and improved version of this unpublished manuscript.
+It was also pointed out in \cite{Bu1} that the two works \cite{Bu1} and \cite{Z20} were independently developed and essentially at the same time. \er

+For basic properties of Busemann functions we refer to \cite{BrHa,BuSc} and the references therein.
+The class of Busemann functions is an important tool in many research areas.
+For example, Zhou, et al. \cite{ZPG} recently demonstrated that there is a quasisymmetric homeomorphism between the Euclidean boundary of an unbounded domain $G\subset \mathbb{R}^n$ and the punctured Gromov boundary of the space $(G,\widetilde{j}_G)$ equipped with a parabolic visual metric by using Busemann functions.

+It is well known that the conformal mappings of the unit disk and the half plane onto itself are hyperbolic isometries and vice versa.
+In \cite{BHK}, Bonk, et al. generalized this result in the metric spaces setting as follows.

-\begin{Thm} $($\cite[Theorem 1.1]{BHK}$)$ There is a one-to-one correspondence between the quasi-isometry classes of proper, geodesic and roughly starlike Gromov hyperbolic spaces and the quasisimilarity classes of bounded locally compact uniform spaces. \end{Thm}
+\begin{thm} $($\cite[Theorem 1.1]{BHK}$)$ There is a one-to-one correspondence between the bilipschitz classes of proper, geodesic, and roughly starlike Gromov hyperbolic spaces and the quasisimilarity classes of bounded locally compact uniform spaces. \end{thm}